TadayoshiOtsuka/go-tady/README.md

 # go-tady

-CLI for automatic generation of project templates.
-You can start the CLI and select a Go project in `/assets/presets` to generate.
+A project template generator for Go

+Eliminate tedious re-creation of Go projects.
+When starting a new project or building a learning codebase.

+By registering your favorite codebase with go-tady
+You can use it as a new project with a single command at any time.

+For simple projects, you can also use any of the default projects under /assets/presets.

 ## Install